nrb5089/SignalProcessingTutorial/Module 0 - Signal Processing MS in Python/lab0-IntroPythonNumpy.rst

 A numpy array is a grid of values, all of the same type, and is indexed by a tuple of nonnegative integers.

 You can create a numpy array from a Python list or tuple using the `array` function.
-Here's an example:
+Here's an example

 .. code-block::
     import numpy as np